rdkcentral/firebolt-certification-suite/cypress/fixtures/docs/staticJSONObjects.md

 # Static JSON Objects

 Firebolt Calls has two types of JSON objects: Firebolt Calls and Validation Objects.
-These objects are used to make API calls and validate the response received from the API.
+These objects are used to make API calls and validate the responses received from the API.

-JSON objects are used in glue codes listed [here](../../support/step_definitions/fireboltCalls.md)
+JSON objects are used in glue code listed [here](../../support/step_definitions/fireboltCalls.md).

-## Table of contents:
+## Table of Contents:

 - [Firebolt Calls](#firebolt-calls)
   - [How to Configure Firebolt Calls](#how-to-configure-firebolt-calls)